JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 ));
 ```

 We keep the same `Curve`, so interpolated values will grow fast then slow when they get closer to the maximum value.
-Again, we chain a `SawTooth` animation that repeats 5 times.
+Again, we chain a `SawTooth` animation to repeat the animation 5 times for the interval.

-### Rotation animation
+### Rotation factor

-There's a continuous rotation factor applied to the arc.
+Actually we'll not generate a separate animation with this one, but influence the arc rotation with a factor.
+There's a continuous rotation factor applied to the arc start.
 We calculate it using the following `CurveTween`:

 ```dart
 final Animatable<double> _kRotationTween = CurveTween(curve: const SawTooth(5));
 ```

 This one is a simple `SawTooth` that repeats 5 times.
-So remember, it grows linearly, then drops instantly to zero, then starts growing again, up to 5 times per *"animation unit"*.

-### Current progress factor animation
+### Current progress factor

-As we said, there's a minor progress that also influences the current positioning of the arc.
+The animation is divided in 5 steps using this `Tween`.

 ```dart
 final Animatable<int> _kStepTween = StepTween(begin: 0, end: 5);
 ```

 We use a `StepTween` for this one.
 This time we don't need a curve, this is a linear one.
 A `StepTween` applies `Math.floor(i)` to all the interpolated values, so it effectively drops any fractional numbers and always provides whole integers.
-That means values will jump instantly from 0 to 1, from 1 to 2, from 2 to 3… etc. We can use that for determining a stepped progress for our animation, so it can go from 0 to 5.
+That means values will jump instantly from 0 to 1, from 1 to 2, from 2 to 3… etc.

+We will also use this stepped factor to influence the current arc start angle per tick.

-Once we got all the animations ready, we need a place to run them.
+Once we got all the values properly calculated, we need a place to run them.
 We are going to wrap them into a `StatefulWidget`, since we need to keep the state of those animations alive so we can retrieve their current values on every rendering tick to paint the arc.

 I'll just throw the custom widget code here since I believe it's not such complicated.
 I'll explain everything happening inside right after it.